Astros vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Astros have a record of 2-2.
+- In four games over the last 10 matchups when favored by sportsbooks, the Astros have a record of 2-2.

-- In their last 10 games with a total, the Astros and their opponents are 5-5-0 when it comes to hitting the over.

 Read More About This Game